iamslash/TIL/isolation/README.md

 -- Can not read even though session 2 commited
 -- Can read consistent data repeatedly
--- Can committed data after commit;
+-- Can read committed data after commit;
--- session 1 read data from snapshot was created at start trasaction
+-- session 1 read data from snapshot was created at start transaction
 ```

 # Searializable